tamimattafi/kabin/README.md

 - `@Junction` inside a compound is automatically created and inserted as well

 ## Plans and Priorities
+1. [ ] Add Tests
-1. [ ] Clean and refactor `compiler` and `processor` logic, make it more flexible and maintainable
+2. [ ] Clean and refactor `compiler` and `processor` logic, make it more flexible and maintainable
-2. [ ] Generate more optimized code
+3. [ ] Generate more optimized code
-3. [ ] Fix bugs and issues
+4. [ ] Fix bugs and issues
-4. [ ] Implement more **Room** features, especially the essential ones for basic and simple apps
+5. [ ] Implement more **Room** features, especially the essential ones for basic and simple apps
-5. [ ] Add more features to make working with SQL easier and more interesting
+6. [ ] Add more features to make working with SQL easier and more interesting
-6. [ ] Add multiplatform sample with UI
+7. [ ] Add multiplatform sample with UI
-7. [ ] Make a stable release
+8. [ ] Make a stable release